On one of my computer screens I have a picture of a road that disappears into tuly fog.

 No matter how I chart the future and envision the road and gaze into the distance, I cannot know what lies ahead.
 I nervously glance behind to see if I am alone or is someone careening toward me reminding me of where I’ve been.

-I could pull over and watch others and sometimes I do.
-I acknowledge that I learn a ton watching how others do things.
+I could pull over and wait it out.
+Sometimes I feel I do.
+I acknowledge that I learn a ton watching how others circumvent life.
 Eventually though I need to be brave and get back on the road.
-I am not satisfied being a spectator.
-The purpose of observing was to learn so I could do.
-Staying too long risks dependency on what others know and eventually depreciates me.
+It doesn’t take long before I am bored being a spectator.
+However, I appreciate learning from and observing others.
+Staying idle and a tad shy too long risks dependency on what others know and eventually depreciates me.

 I could follow someone else closely or travel together and I have.
-Safety in numbers you know, but eventually they turn or stop or lag.
-I have enjoyed the companionship, but eventually I feel angry, frustrated and less than.
+Safety in numbers you know, but eventually they turn off or stop or lag.
+I enjoyed the companionship for awhile, but eventually I feel stifled, or controlled, a tad angry, frustrated and less than.
 I get lost.

 The fog will clear.
 I will see where I need to go and I will see where I have been.
 A moment of reprieve and of relief.
 I feel safe to move ahead.
 The feeling is…light, a little unfamiliar and maybe even awkward, but the way is there, present and possible.